 Here, you can find out how to reclaim a vehicle that has been seized under Section 165A of the Road Traffic Act 1988.
 This means an officer had reasonable grounds to believe that the driver was uninsured or was not driving in accordance with their driving licence.

 If your vehicle has been seized for this reason the driver should have received a seizure notice.

 You'll find the details of how to reclaim your vehicle and the ID documentation you need on the seizure notice.
-You have 14 days from the date of the seizure to go to one of the police stations listed on the seizure notice.
+You have seven working days from the date of the seizure to go to one of the police stations listed on the seizure notice.

 You'll also have to pay the recovery and daily storage charges.

-If you don't go to the police station within 14 days, your vehicle will be disposed of and you'll have to pay the disposal charge.
+If you don't go to the police station within 14 days, your vehicle will be disposed of and the owner will liable for the disposal charge.